 Another significant evolution in telematics technology is the shift towards connected ecosystems and smart cities.
 TCUs now play a crucial role in enabling vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication, contributing to the development of autonomous driving systems and intelligent transportation networks.
 Through V2V and V2I communication, vehicles can share real-time data with each other and traffic management systems, enabling efficient traffic flow, reducing congestion, and enhancing overall road safety.

-The hardware architecture of the Telematics Control Unit is captured in the below diagram.
+The TCU hardware architecture is captured in the below diagram.

 It also incorporates necessary memory devices both volatile and non-volatile.
 The SRAM or SDRAM is used to store data and pre-process.
-Flash is typically used to store the data as the TCU needs to employ a store and forward mechanism considering that the server connectivity may not be always available.
+Flash is typically used to store the data as the TCU needs to employ a store-and-forward mechanism, considering that the server connectivity may not always be available.
 EEPROM or the same Flash is used to store various configuration data.

-The TCU Hardware architecture also incorporates a Global Navigation Satellite System (GNSS) receiver, such as GPS or GLONASS, for accurate positioning and navigation.
+The TCU hardware architecture also incorporates a Global Navigation Satellite System (GNSS) receiver, such as GPS or GLONASS, for accurate positioning and navigation.
 The TCU also includes various sensors, such as accelerometers, gyroscopes, and magnetometers, which provide essential data for vehicle tracking, motion detection, and advanced driver assistance systems.

-Apart from these, TCU collects information from various sensors in the automobile from multiple ECUs via the CAN bus.
-Based on the capability, the TCU can perform sensor fusion and create a more accurate estimate of the vehicle parameters.
+Apart from these, the Telematics Control Unit collects information from various sensors in the automobile from multiple ECUs via the CAN bus.
+Based on the capability, the TCU can perform sensor fusion and create a more accurate estimate of vehicle parameters.